urimons/urimons.github.io/README.md

 To explore this, I work with mice (they're cuter than you'd think), lasers (they're cooler than you'd think), and complex behavioral paradigms (they're... fine).
 I’m using optogenetics and other fancy tools to map how stress hijacks certain brain circuits and turns helpful behaviors into maladaptive loops.

-In short: I stress out mice so you don’t have to.
+In short: I stress out mice so you don’t have to - you're welcome!

 ------
 Ah, and I really don't like programming.
 Like, at all.